Skip to main contentSkip to footer

 Making the transport network safe for women and girls

-We are working hard to make sure everyone feels safe using the transport network.
+We are working hard to make sure everyone is safe and feels safe using the transport network.

 Greater Manchester is home to over 1.4 million women and girls.
 We know how important a safe, reliable transport network is to support women to achieve gender equality – getting them to work, education, training, healthcare, childcare and leisure.

-In November 2022, TfGM became an accredited White Ribbon organisation, supporting the UK’s leading charity as they encourage men and boys to bring an end to gender-based violence against women and girls.
+TfGM is proud to be a White Ribbon accredited organisation, supporting the UK’s leading charity as they encourage men and boys to bring an end to gender-based violence against women and girls.

 Our work with White Ribbon supports Greater Manchester’s wider gender-based violence strategy to help make our city-region one of the best places in the world for people to grow up, get on and grow old.